-1 Statement of Purpose
+Statement of Purpose

-We are still working in partnership with the NHS, local authorities, and CCG's to protect our residents, staff and family members/loved ones from Covid-19.
+We are working in partnership with the NHS, local authorities, and CCG's to protect our residents, staff and family members/loved ones from Covid-19.
 We are taking our guidance from Public Health England and ensuring we are following this.
-We have updated our Business Continuity Plan and have created policies and risk assessments as needed.
-We will continue to follow guidance and report as requested.
+We have updated our Business Continuity Plan, our website and have created policies and risk assessments as needed.
+We will continue to follow guidance and report as requested until we are recovered from this pandemic.